 If you are wondering how to treat brown spots on your orchid’s leaves, you’ve come to the right place.
 Brown spots on orchid leaves are a worrisome problem, and in some cases, you will need to act quickly to save your orchid.

-To treat brown spots on orchid leaves, you will need to first isolate the orchid.
-Using a sterilized blade, cut off all the infected leaves and orchid parts that have brown spots.
+To treat brown spots on orchid leaves, you will need to cut off all the infected leaves and orchid parts that have brown spots.
 Sterilize the blade between each cut.
 Then, treat the orchid with a fungicide.
 Keep it separate from your other orchids and plants until you are certain the infection has been eradicated.

 There are actually two types of bacteria which can infect your orchid and lead to brown spots on the leaves.
 However, the basic treatment method is similar for both types of infection.

-I will go over the causes of brown spots on orchid leaves, how to treat this problem, and how to prevent this from happening again.
+I will go over what causes brown spots on orchid leaves and what to do when you find brown spots on your orchid leaves.
+You’ll also learn how to prevent it from happening again.
 Keep reading to learn more.

 Table of Contents